 Wrong/unreliable vehicle.
 When you are buying a food truck, making sure you purchase a reliable vehicle is essential as your food truck is your livelihood.
 And if it does not suit your needs, you will struggle to do a brisk trade.
 Make sure your vehicle has the space for all the equipment you need to prepare and serve your food.
 For example, if you have to forsake storage space to install a fridge, you will be running out of stock and having to shut up shop early as a result.

 These are just a few examples to give you an idea of where things can go wrong, but.
-For more detail, read our blog to discover the top 7 reasons why food trucks fail.
+For more detail, learn the top 7 reasons why food trucks fail.

 3. What types of vehicles make profitable food trucks?